alx-sch/CPP_Glossary/README.md

     // Can access members from both Animal and Carnivore };
 ```
-**Caution**: Be mindful of name conflicts and ambiguous inheritance.
+Caution: Be mindful of name conflicts and ambiguous inheritance.

 #### Diamond Inheritance